arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 ## NAVIGATION:
 - research the history object api
+- Pagination:
-- Pagination: dynamiclly replace each link? - don't know how I would do this?
+    + dynamiclly replace each link? - don't know how I would do this?
     + if there is no paginaion returned, delete current one
     + if there is no current pagination, but one is returned, add it.
+- ctrl click is broken

 ##META

 ##SETTINGS:

 ## COMMENTS:
+- when posting the first comment, the navigation does not appear
 - back button paginates comments
 	+ make history-like object/array that stores the type of ajax call along with the url.
 Reference this everytime we hit the back button.
     + save a copy of the last ajax response and use that insted of querying the server